reliverse/cli/README.md

 - **Interactive Setup**: Customize your setup with interactive prompts that let you choose specific file categories to include.
 - **Template-Driven Initialization**: Instantly clone and set up templates from GitHub to jumpstart your development.
 - **Versatile Functionality**: Not just for templates!
 Planning to clone a JS library or experiment with new setups?
 Reliverse can support it all.
-- **Enhanced shadcn/ui CLI Integration**: [W.I.P] The Reliverse CLI integrates with the shadcn/ui CLI, enabling seamless addition of components and dependencies to your project.
+- **Enhanced shadcn/ui CLI Integration**: [W.I.P] The @reliverse/cli integrates with the shadcn/ui CLI, enabling seamless addition of components and dependencies to your project.
 With added features and support for shadcn-vue and shadcn-svelte (community-led ports for Vue and Svelte), you can easily add shadcn/ui components to React, Vue, and Svelte projects.
 Checkboxes let you select and install multiple components at once.
 Note: Reliverse and these community-supported ports are not affiliated with @shadcn.
 - **Future Expansion**: While currently optimized for JavaScript and TypeScript projects (e.g., React, Astro, Vue, Svelte), Reliverse is envisioned to grow beyond web development into a comprehensive toolset you’ll love.
 This is the founder’s vision for Reliverse—to become the single tool for everything.

 ### Commands

-The Reliverse CLI offers a series of interactive prompts to streamline your project setup:
+The @reliverse/cli offers a series of interactive prompts to streamline your project setup:

 1. **Create a New Project**: Start from scratch or use predefined templates for a quick setup.
 2. **Install GitHub Templates**: Easily install any JavaScript or TypeScript project by providing a GitHub repository URL.